nishim3/chain_indexer/README.md

 ### Validator Performance API

 - **Endpoint:** `/validator/{validator_id}`
-- **Description:** Retrieves the performance of a specific validator as a decimal value between 0 and 1.
+- **Description:** Retrieves the performance of a specific validator as a percentage.
 - **HTTP Method:** GET
 - **Path Parameter:**
   - `validator_id` (String): The ID of the validator.